Entire Space Counterfactual Learning for Reliable Content Recommendations

 \section{Conclusion}

-The entire space multitask learning paradigm is prevalent in many real-world industrial practices due to its efficacy of modeling user behavior dependency.
-Nevertheless, two defects, namely intrinsic estimation bias and false independence prior, have long been neglected.
-This study begins with demonstrating the existence of the two issues explicitly.
-Then, a principled approach named ESCM$^2$ is developed, which handles both problems through an additional counterfactual regularizer.
-Finally, real-world experiments demonstrate that ESCM$^2$ alleviates both issues to a significant degree and achieves superior performance against baseline methods.
+The entire space multitask model is prevalent in industrial CVR estimation, yet it often overlooks IEB and PIP issues.
+This study handles these defects by integrating a counterfactual risk regularizer within the ESMM framework.
+This strategy retains ESMM’s capability to alleviate data sparsity while addressing sample selection bias through counterfactual regularizers, thereby improving the accuracy of CVR estimation.
+Real-world experiments demonstrate that the proposed method effectively alleviates both IEB and FIP defects, improving CVR estimation performance.

-There are two open questions that we leave for future research.
-First, only the sequential track of user behaviors in~\figref{fig:yangcong} is considered in this study; however, in many industrial scenarios, the dependency among user behaviors are more complex than Markov chains.
-Although some studies~\cite{esm2,gmcm} extend ESMM to describe such complex dependency, they also inevitably suffers from both IEB and FIP defects.
-Leveraging the counterfactual regularization techniques in ESCM$^2$, these methods coud be further enhanced by handling both defects.
+\textbf{Limitation \& future works.} In this work, we focus on the sequential user behavior track illustrated in~\figref{fig:yangcong}.
+However, in industrial scenarios, there are diverse user behaviors whose dependencies excess the expressive capabilities of Markov chains.
+Although some studies~\cite{esm2,gmcm} extend ESMM to describe such complex dependencies via decomposition, they also inevitably suffer from both IEB and FIP defects.
+Leveraging the counterfactual regularization techniques in ESCM$^2$, these methods could be further enhanced to effectively address both IEB and FIP defects.

-Another open question is to avoid the fragility of propensity score.
-The unbiasedness of re-weighting methods (\ie IPS and DR) is highly dependent on the accuracy of propensity score (\ie CTR) model.
-Nonetheless, CTR estimation remains a challenging topic in recommendation system.
-As a result, it is tempting to replace the re-weighting paradigm in this study with adversarial training \cite{adda} and representation learning \cite{wda} to balance the exposure space and click space directly.

-\textbf{Acknowledgement.} The Zhejiang University Team is supported by National Natural Science Foundation of China (62073288, 12075212, 12105246).
+\textbf{Acknowledgement.} This work was supported in part by National Natural Science Foundation of China (623B2002, 62073288, 12075212, 12105246).
 We are also pleased to thank the Ant Group for providing their expertise in the data preparation, offline evaluation and online A/B test phases.